Debugging Perl DBI

 Introduction

-You’ve read our other Perl tutorials, installed Perl DBI and a DBD and have started writing your application but it is not working properly.
+You've read our other Perl tutorials, installed Perl DBI, and a DBD driver, and have started writing your application, but it's not working properly.
 What can you do?
-This tutorial ignores syntax errors in your Perl (which you can easily track down with perl -cw) and concentrates on locating those tough to find SQL, incorrect use of the DBI interface, transaction and logic errors.
+This tutorial ignores syntax errors in your Perl (which you can track down with perl -cw) and concentrates on locating those tough to find issues: SQL errors, incorrect use of the DBI interface, transaction, and logic errors.

 Check the returns from DBI calls